 Obligation

-The Distributor shall take all reasonable steps to identify Unregistered Customers and shall investigate and seek to resolve such identified cases of Unregistered Customers (to the extent that the Distributor can resolve such Unregistered Customers).
+The Distributor shall take all reasonable steps to identify and investigate Unregistered Customers;

+Distributors and Suppliers shall investigate and seek to resolve such identified cases of Unregistered Customers (to the extent that the Distributor can resolve such Unregistered Customers).

 Suppliers and Distributors shall (and shall ensure that their agents shall) act on reports made to them regarding Occupiers and potential Unregistered Customers for which they have responsibility in accordance with this Code of Practice, and take the appropriate steps required of them (whether required of them under this Code of Practice, the Relevant Instruments or general laws).